The Golden Phoenix (jin feng) Is The True Original Of Durians

 This notion gets more and more rooted with each passing year, especially when new hybrid durians enter the market every now and then.

-Known in mandarin as jin feng (金凤) which directly translates to golden phoenix, it is one esteemed cultivar that has been around for ages.
+Known in mandarin as jin feng (金凤), or gim hong in hokkien, which directly translates to golden phoenix, it is one esteemed cultivar that has been around for ages.

 The legend behind the name is believed to be bestowed by the a farmer as a tribute to his loving wife.
-His wife’ name contains the character feng.
+His wife’ name contains the character feng 凤.
+Yes, it’s that simple.

-It is also known as D198 which represent it’s registration number on the list of Malaysian crops.
+It is also known as D198 which represents it’s registration number on the list of Malaysian crops.

 In a durian world where plantsmen and agricultural architects constantly push the boundaries of biochemistry to try and create new durian trees to produce new types of durians, the golden phoenix can hold it’s head high and lay to the claim that it’s a natural breed.